skalyaanamoorthy/thermostability-transfer/README.md

 Modeller (for repairing PDB structures): https://salilab.org/modeller/download_installation.html

 You will need a license, which is free for academic use; follow the download page instructions to make sure it is specified.

-You can install with conda, but be sure the change the paths in the following script.
+If you install using conda, you can skip the following workaround and resume at the python call.

-To make modeller visible to the Python scripts, you can append to your `./pslm/bin/activate` file following the pattern shown in `convenience_scripts/append_modeller_paths.sh`:
+To make modeller visible to the Python scripts from within the VirtualEnv, you can append to your `./pslm/bin/activate` file following the pattern shown in `convenience_scripts/append_modeller_paths.sh`:

 `sh convenience_scripts/append_modeller_paths.sh`

-Ensuring to replace the modeller version and system architecture as required.
-Then make sure to restart the virtualenv:
+**Ensure to replace the modeller version and system architecture as required (you can find these with `uname` and `uname -m` respectively).
+Then make sure to restart the virtualenv**:

 `source pslm/bin/activate`

 To run inference on either FireProtDB or S669/S461 you will need to preprocess the mutants in each database, obtaining their structures and sequences and modelling missing residues.
 You can accomplish this with preprocess.py.
-Assuming you are in the base level of the repo, you can call the following (will use the raw FireProtDB obtained from https://loschmidt.chemi.muni.cz/fireprotdb/ Browse Database tab):
+Assuming you are in the base level of the repo, you can call the following (this will use the raw FireProtDB obtained from https://loschmidt.chemi.muni.cz/fireprotdb/ Browse Database tab):

 `python preprocessing/preprocess.py --dataset fireprotdb`